 For each $v_1 \in V''_1$, $v_4 \in N_4(v_1)$ and all but at most $600c_1 n$ vertices $x \in V'_2 \cup V'_3$, $v_1xv_4$ is an edge, so at least one of $v_1xv$ and $xvv_4$ is not an edge.
 Since $d(v_1v)+d(vv_4) \ge 2\delta(G) = 3n/2-4$, and $|V'_j| \ge n/4 - 2\beta n$ for each $j \in [4]$, precisely one of $v_1xv$ and $xvv_4$ is not an edge for all but at most $2000c_1 n$ vertices $x \in V'_2 \cup V'_3$.
 Also, $v_1xv$ and $xvv_4$ are edges for all but at most $2000c_1 n$ vertices $x \in V'_1 \cup V'_4$.
 Now there can be at most $c_1 n$ vertices $v_1 \in V''_1$ such that $v_1v_2v$ is an edge for at least $3000c_1 n$ vertices $v_2 \in V'_2$.
 Otherwise, since we have at least $n/300$ choices of $v_4 \in N_4(v_1)$, so $v_1vv_4$ is an edge, and $1000c_1 n$ choices of $v_2$ such that $v_2vv_4$ is an edge, there must be at least $c_1^2 n^3$ good triples $v_1v_2v_4$ that are not edges, contradicting $d_{(1,1,0,1)}(G) \ge 1-2\beta$.
 Similarly, there are at most $c_1 n$ vertices $v_1 \in V''_1$ such that $v_1v_3v$ is an edge for at least $3000c_1 n$ vertices $v_3 \in V'_3$.
 But then we can choose $v_1 \in V''_1$ such that $v_1xv$ is an edge for at most $6000c_1 n$ vertices $x \in V'_2 \cup V'_3$, which contradicts $\delta(G) = 3n/4-2$.

 Thus the exceptional case considered here cannot occur.
-The rest of the proof goes through as in the previous section, so this proves Theorem~\ref{tetrapack}.
+The rest of the proof goes through as in the previous section, so this proves Theorem~\ref{TETRAPACK}.

-\subsection{Strong stability for perfect matchings}
+\section{Strong stability for perfect matchings.}

-We conclude this section by applying a similar argument to that in Lemma~\ref{packinggivenstructure} to prove the stronger form of Theorem~\ref{pmstab} alluded to earlier.
-For this we need the following lemma, a partite analogue of a theorem from~\cite{DH}, which gives a (very weak) bound on the vertex degree which guarantees a perfect matching in a $k$-partite $k$-system.
+We conclude this chapter by applying a similar argument to that of Lemma~\ref{packinggivenstructure} to prove Theorem~\ref{pmstrongstab}.
+For this we need another theorem of Daykin and H\"aggkvist~\cite{DH}, which gives a bound on the vertex degree needed to guarantee a perfect matching in a $k$-partite $k$-graph.